tomaskovarik271/bank_aii/PROJECT_KICKOFF_GUIDE.md

             *   `AUTH0_DOMAIN` (Your Auth0 Domain, e.g., `your-tenant.us.auth0.com`)
             *   `AUTH0_AUDIENCE` (The API Identifier/Audience you created in Auth0)
             *   (Optionally: Add M2M Client ID/Secret if needed directly server-side, though often not required *within* functions if the token is generated externally for testing).
         *   **Scope:** Ensure these are available to Functions and during Builds/Deploys as needed.
-The default "All scopes" is usually fine initially.
+The default "All scopes" is usually fine initially. **Crucially, for `netlify dev` to inject variables correctly, ensure the scope includes "Local development" or is set to "All scopes".**

 ## 8. Local Development Workflow